 Determining Fault in a Car Accident

 Pennsylvania is a no-fault state and requires no-fault insurance coverage.
 This means that you must file a claim for accident-related damages with your insurer irrespective of who or how your accident was caused.
-However, determining fault in a car accident is still an important part of the claims process because you may have suffered injuries or losses that exceed the coverage of your policy, and you may be entitled to compensation for certain losses and damages via a lawsuit.
+However, determining fault in a car accident in Pittsburgh is still an important part of the claims process because you may have suffered injuries or losses that exceed the coverage of your policy, and you may be entitled to compensation for certain losses and damages via a lawsuit.
 This usually only applies if you or a loved one suffered permanent, catastrophic, or life-changing injuries in the accident, such as disfigurement, paralysis, an amputation, or death.

 Goodrich & Geist, P.C. and our team of experienced and empathetic personal injury attorneys can help you with your claim.
 Motor vehicle accidents cause hundreds of billions of dollars of damage every year, and it is unfair for you to have to suffer because of the actions of another party.
-In addition to recovering compensation that you are entitled to under your PIP and basic insurance policies, we will help you with determining fault in a car accident and will help you file your claim or sue for damages, as applicable.
+In addition to recovering compensation that you are entitled to under your PIP and basic insurance policies, we will help you with determining fault in a car accident in Pittsburgh and will help you file your claim or sue for damages, as applicable.
 Contact us here to get started.

-Using A Police Report When Determining Fault In A Car Accident
+Using A Police Report When Determining Fault In A Car Accident in Pittsburgh

 In many cases, it is illegal to leave the scene of an accident without first calling the police, so you should always contact the police after an accident and wait at a safe place for them to arrive.
 Once they arrive on the scene, they will write up a report containing their observations on what happened and how the accident occurred.
 This report is an important part of insurance, compensation, and litigation claims that you may be involved in after the accident.
 It will contain details on who was at fault for the accident, as well as the extent of the damage caused by the accident.